MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

     With the `qsharp` module imported, you can also import callables directly from the Q# library namespaces.

-3. Alongside regular Python code, you can now run those callables on specific target machines (see next section), and assign their return values to variables for further use:
+3. Alongside regular Python code, you can now run those callables on [specific target machines](#specifying-target-machines), and assign their return values to variables for further use:

     ```python
     random_bit = MeasureSuperposition.simulate()